 More steady bass (shuffle)

-The steady bass technique was already discussed here.
+The steady bass technique has already been discussed here.
 A variation of this technique is to replace the quarter notes with eighth notes and to play these eighth notes in a shuffle/swing rhythm.
 The idea is that the first eighth note in a pair always rings slightly longer than the second.
 This alternation between long and short notes produces the typical feeling of this style.
-The technique is also used in several musical styles, e.g. Texas Blues (Lightnin’ Hopkins).
+The technique is also used in other musical styles, such as Texas Blues (Lightnin’ Hopkins).

 Video with all exercises